Good Wild Harmonic Bundles and Good Filtered Higgs Bundles: Introduction

-Inspired by these works, Kobayashi \cite{Kobayashi-Nagoya} introduced the concept of Hermitian-Einstein condition for metrics of holomorphic vector bundles.
-Let $(E,\delbar_E)$ be a holomorphic vector bundle on a K\"ahler manifold $(X,\omega)$.
+Inspired by these works, Kobayashi~\cite{Kobayashi-Nagoya} introduced the concept of Hermitian--Einstein condition for metrics of holomorphic vector bundles.
+Let $\big(E,\delbar_E\big)$ be a holomorphic vector bundle on a K\"ahler manifold $(X,\omega)$.
 Let $h$ be a Hermitian metric of $E$.
-Let $R(h)$ denote the curvature of the Chern connection $\nabla_h=\delbar_E+\del_{E,h}$, associated to $h$ and $\delbar_E$.
-Then, $h$ is called Hermitian-Einstein if $\Lambda R(h)^{\bot}=0$, where $R(h)^{\bot}$ denote the trace-free part of $R(h)$.
-In \cite{Kobayashi-Nagoya}, he particularly studied the case where the tangent bundle of a compact K\"ahler manifold has a Hermitian-Einstein metric, and he proved that such bundles are not unstable in the sense of Bogomolov.
-Kobayashi \cite{Kobayashi-Academy, Kobayashi-seminar} and L\"ubke \cite{Lubke2} proved that a holomorphic vector bundle on a compact connected K\"ahler manifold satisfies the slope polystability condition if it has a Hermitian-Einstein metric.
-Moreover, L\"ubke \cite{Lubke1} established the so called Kobayashi-L\"ubke inequality for the first and the second Chern forms associated to Hermitian-Einstein metrics, which is reduced to the inequality $\Tr\bigl( (R(h)^{\bot})^2 \bigr)\omega^{\dim X-2}\geq 0$ in the form level.
-It particularly implies the Bogomolov-Gieseker inequality for holomorphic vector bundles $(E,\delbar_E)$ with a Hermitian-Einstein metric $h$ on compact K\"ahler manifolds $(X,\omega)$.
-Moreover, if $c_1(E)=0$ and $\int_X\ch_2(E)\omega^{\dim X-2}=0$ are satisfied for such $(E,\delbar_E,h)$, and if we impose $\det(h)$ is flat, then the Kobayashi-L\"ubke inequality implies that $R(h)=0$, i.e., $\nabla_h$ is flat.
+Let $R(h)$ denote the curvature of the Chern connection $\nabla_h=\delbar_E+\del_{E,h}$, associated with $h$ and $\delbar_E$.
+Then, $h$ is called Hermitian--Einstein if $\Lambda R(h)^{\bot}=0$, where $R(h)^{\bot}$ denotes the trace-free part of $R(h)$.
+In~par\-ti\-cu\-lar, he proved in~\cite{Kobayashi-Nagoya} that if a holomorphic vector bundle on a compact K\"ahler manifold has a Hermitian--Einstein metric, then it is $T$-semistable.
+Kobayashi~\cite{Kobayashi-Academy, Kobayashi-seminar} and L\"ubke~\cite{Lubke2} proved that a holomorphic vector bundle on a compact connected K\"ahler manifold satisfies the slope polystability condition if it has a Hermitian--Einstein metric.
+Moreover, L\"ubke~\cite{Lubke1} established the so called Kobayashi--L\"ubke inequality for the first and the second Chern forms associated with Hermitian--Einstein metrics, which is reduced to the inequality $\Tr\bigl(\big(R(h)^{\bot}\big)^2\bigr)\omega^{\dim X-2}\geq 0$ in the form level.
+In~particular, it implies the Bogomolov--Gieseker inequality for holomorphic vector bundles $\big(E,\delbar_E\big)$ with a Hermitian--Einstein metric $h$ on compact K\"ahler manifolds $(X,\omega)$.
+Moreover, if $c_1(E)=0$ and $\int_X\ch_2(E)\omega^{\dim X-2}=0$ are satisfied for such $\big(E,\delbar_E,h\big)$, and if we impose $\det(h)$ is flat, then the Kobayashi--L\"ubke inequality implies that $R(h)=0$, i.e., $\nabla_h$ is~flat.

-Independently, in \cite{Kotake-Ochiai}, Hitchin proposed a problem to ask an equivalence of the stability condition and the existence of a metric $h$ such that $\Lambda R(h)=0$, under the vanishing of the first Chern class of the bundle.
-(See \cite{Hitchin-note-vanishing} for more precise explanation.)
-It clearly contains the most important essence.
-He also suggested possible applications on the vanishings.
+Independently, in~\cite{Kotake-Ochiai}, Hitchin proposed a problem to ask an equivalence of the stability condition and the existence of a metric $h$ such that $\Lambda R(h)=0$, under the vanishing of the first Chern class of the bundle.
+(See~\cite{Hitchin-note-vanishing} for more precise explanation.)
+It~clearly contains the most important essence.
+He also suggested possible applications of the vanishings.
 His problem stimulated Donaldson whose work on this topic brought several breakthroughs to whole geometry.